fnproject/fn/docs/fn-2.0/README.md

 On schedule set by user, the trigger is fired.
 Scheduler would have its own API to manage schedule -> trigger mappings.

+NOTE: This specific piece is not part of the immediate scope of 2.0 but provided for illustration of other 'event sources' we'll have soon enough.

 #### Queue

 Listens on a stream/topic/channel, can have a filter For every message that passes filter, fire the trigger

+This will be a module that can configure which topics it would like to monitor for messages, its responsibility being to pull messages from the topic(s) and transform each payload into a cloud event; the message payload need not be a cloud event itself, it could be anything, it's up to the queue source to decide here; in general, fn doesn't dictate how events are acquired or created, nor what should be done with the response from execution of a trigger (e.g. it could be added as another message to a different configured topic).
+The cloud event is then passed to fn's routing layer (trigger manager / lb) to be invoked with `/run`.
+The module itself could be compiled into an fn server or run separately.
+Out of the gate, the plan is to have a simple example (probably redis) as a reference implementation, but this is not intended to be very fancy nor handle any resource scheduling (as is the case now), the latter getting pushed to the function routing layer.

 ## Example flow